jimorc/WSL-Guide/0230-Installing-Your-Linux-Distro.md

   - SLES

 ## Windows 10 and Windows Server
-LInux distros on top of WSL can be installed on both Windows 10 and Windows Server 2016 and later.
+Linux distros on top of WSL can be installed on both Windows 10 and Windows Server 2016 and later.
 The installation instructions are different between the two systems.
 Instructions for both will be provided.